GPX Overlay Logo

 • Download the overlays.

-Import overlays to your video editor
+• Import the overlays into your video editor.

-For Video format:
+For Video format (recommended):

 For Photo Sequence format: